block-commons/cryptocommons/content/FOSS-for-CPR/development-funding/hodl.md

 Developers who do not depend on any external party for an income are in the strongest position to push the development of a blockchain project in the direction that they see fit.
 Dependence on an external party for income may mean deferring to that party's judgement about the direction development takes.

-The logic of "buy coins at $Y and invest effort to improve network's utility, increase demand for coins and raise their value to $Y x 10" also applies to organizations.
-Any large holder of a cryptocurrency is incentivized to see its price increase, and in some cases it may make sense to invest additional resources to fund developers' work.

-This scenario has the makings of a tragedy of the commons.
-As every holder benefits equally from price appreciation, each would prefer that the investment to improve utility came from other holders.
-Such investment may however have some influence payoff, depending on the relationship between the investor and the developers they fund.

 Blockstream is a company founded in 2014 by a group of Bitcoin developers with a [mission](https://blockstream.com/about/) to "build crypto-financial infrastructure based on Bitcoin".

 > Blockstream provides funding for the development of [Bitcoin Core](https://en.wikipedia.org/wiki/Bitcoin_Core), the predominant bitcoin network client software.[[7\]](https://en.wikipedia.org/wiki/Blockstream#cite_note-CoinDesk-7) It also employs a large number of prominent Bitcoin Core developers.[[8\]](https://en.wikipedia.org/wiki/Blockstream#cite_note-:1-8)